Pomelo

 How to eat

-Pomelo is an extremely nutritious, refreshing and healthy fruit of Vietnam.
-However, the stitching and peeling of this fruit takes time, making foreigners, and even locals afraid to do it.
-First, use a knife to cut off the bottom and top of the grapefruit, close to the center until the inside layer comes out.
-Then, separate the citrus into each piece, and peel the silk skin of the citrus to enjoy the sweet and sour taste of this summer fruit.
+Pomelo is a nutritious, refreshing, and healthy fruit in Vietnam.
+However, the process of peeling this fruit can be time-consuming, which may discourage beginners.
+To prepare the pomelo, start by using a knife to cut off the top and bottom sections of the fruit until the inner layer is exposed.
+Next, carefully separate the sections and remove the silky skin to enjoy the sweet and tangy flavor of this summer fruit.

 Photo: genvita.com